MikroElektronika/mikrosdk_click_v2/clicks/digipot5/DETAILS.md

 ## Examples Description

 >
-> This example demonstrates the use of the DIGI POT 5 click board.
+> This example demonstrates the use of the DIGI POT 5 Click board.
 >

 **The demo application is composed of two sections :**